-Comp onent Description (1) ss <- ∙4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
-(2) нәті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(3) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: ▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(4) ss c.
-1 USB Type-C SuperSpeed port with HP Sleep and Charge Connects a USB device that has a Type-C connector, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+(2) USB port Connects a USB device, provides data transfer, and (for select products) charges small devices, even when the computer is on or in Sleep mode.
+(3) ← USB Type-C port with HP Sleep and Charge (select products only) Connects a USB device, provides data transfer, and charges small devices, even when the computer is off. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort $^{\text{\tiny M}}$ output.
 NOTE: Cables, adapters, or both (purchased separately) might be required.
-(5) 0 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\approx}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 37.
+(4) 4 USB Type-C ThunderboltTM port with HP Sleep and Charge (select products only) Connects a USB device, provides high-speed data transfer, and charges small devices, even when the computer is off. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Your computer might also support a Thunderbolt docking station.
+NOTE: Cables, adapters, or both (purchased separately) might be required.